Maarij/protobuf/README.md

 * HTTP/2 overcomes this by multiplexing.
 You can send multiple and parallel requests via one connection
 * Configurable channels are created allow the HTTP/2 channel to persist
   * Channel establishes a connection if one does not exist between client and server
+  * Thread-safe but expensive process to create initially
+  * Shared between multiple stubs for the server